How To Add a Closet with a Hidden Door Under a Staircase

 We placed and glued the wood plug we made from the cut off section of the door into the hole in the door.
 We Spackled and sanded it to smooth.

-This was a big project that we did over a few months time.
-I tried to cover everything we did in this post, but if something does not make sense let me know and I will clarify it for you and also update the post.
+Creating this hidden closet was a big project that we did over a few months time.
+I tried to cover everything we did in this step-by-step tutorial post, but if something does not make sense let me know and I will clarify it for you and also update the post.

 If you would like to see what we put in the closet you can find that post here: What is in the Hidden Closet Under the Staircase